Germany’s Daimler, China’s Geely join forces on Smart brand

-BERLIN — German automaker Daimler and China’s Geely are setting up a joint venture to develop and operate Daimler’s Smart compact car brand worldwide as an all-electric car maker.
+BERLIN — German automaker Daimler and China’s Geely, its largest shareholder, are setting up a joint venture to develop and operate Daimler’s Smart compact car brand worldwide as an all-electric car maker.

 The two companies said Thursday that the 50-50 joint venture should be finalized by the end of this year.
 They didn’t disclose financial details.